RiledUpCrow/Flier/docs/Game.md

 ***

-* `default_class` is the list of item sets which will be applied to the player when he joins the lobby.
-All these sets are applied as `fill`, `replace`, saving and single (amount is 1).
+* `default_kit` is the list of item sets which will be applied to the player when he joins the lobby.
+All these sets are applied as `fill`, `replace`, `saving: true` and `amount: 1`.
 The sets specified here must be defined in the _items_ section (the one described above).

 ***